orthanc-mirrors/orthanc-book/Sphinx/source/users/webdav.rst

 Microsoft Windows 7
 ^^^^^^^^^^^^^^^^^^^

+First of all, make sure to adapt the value of the registry key ``BasicAuthLevel``, :ref:`as explained below <webdav_windows_fix>`.
+Otherwise, you might not be able to connect.

 This section illustrates how to use WebDAV on a Microsoft Windows 7 operating system.
 Obviously, the procedure is very similar for more recent versions of Microsoft Windows, and many tutorials are available